longhoangly/longhoangly/colllections/_apps/10-json-viewer.md

 <!--separator-->
 - A simple viewer / editor to make your JSON more beautiful
 - Provide a toggle button to compare two JSON's
+    - Click Compare button to highlight all diffs in Code editor view
+    - Auto compare will run in Tree view
 - It also has a toggle button to switch between two main modes (on menu bar)
     - Code view
     - Tree view